 - 3 cups mushrooms quartered

-- 1 tbsp flour diluted in 2 tbsp water
+- 1 tablespoon flour diluted in 2 tablespoon water

 - 1 sheet vegan puff pastry

 - Heat the vegan butter in a medium saucepan, or cast-iron cocotte.
 Once melted, add the onion, garlic, and a pinch of salt.
 Sautée for about 5 minutes, or until onions are caramelized.
 Add the maple syrup and sautée for another 1-2 minutes.

 - Next, add the mushrooms and carrot and sautée for 5-7 minutes.
 Deglaze the pan with the soy sauce and balsamic vinegar.